 🔒 How to Set Up Permission on Your Network 🔒

-if you want to manage more carefully the permission on your network, you can set up permission either on each sub server using a permission plugin like LuckPerms, either globally for all sub servers using still LuckPerms, but the Bungee version.
+if you want to manage the permission on your network more in-depth, you can set up permission either on each sub server using a permission plugin like LuckPerms, either globally for all sub servers using still LuckPerms, but the Bungee version.

 NOTE: Here is our guide for using LuckPerms.